code42/py42/docs/userguides/gettingstarted.md

 python setup.py sdist
 ```

-After it finishes building, the`.tar` ball will be located in the newly created `dist` directory.
-To install it, do:
+After it finishes building, the `.tar` ball will be located in the newly created `dist` directory.
+To install it, enter:

 ```bash
 pip install py42-[VERSION].tar.gz